cyberkiko/cyberkiko.github.io/resume.md

 Pontificia Universidad Católica Argentina 'Santa María de los Buenos Aires', Buenos Aires, Argentina

-> This was Graduate program in software engineering of 1 year of duration
+> This was Graduate program in software engineering (duration 1 year)

 **Bachelor in Computer Science** __2003 to 2011__